castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

     Under "MMDAgent version" column, download the link labeled "Binary Package (for 32-bit Windows)".
     (Although it says 32-Bit Windows, it is completely compatable with 64-bit...)

-There are also editing tools to support creation and maintenance of the agents, which usually refer to MMDAgent as the full program name [MikuMikuDance](https://learnmmd.com/http:/learnmmd.com/download-the-latest-version-mikumikudance/).
+There are also editing tools to support the creation and maintenance of the agents, which usually refer to MMDAgent as the full program name [MikuMikuDance](https://learnmmd.com/http:/learnmmd.com/download-the-latest-version-mikumikudance/).
+Here is a list of these tools and what they do:

+- [PME/PMX](https://learnmmd.com/http:/learnmmd.com/download-the-latest-version-mikumikudance/) - Edits the respective character file.
+- [MME](https://learnmmd.com/http:/learnmmd.com/download-the-latest-version-mikumikudance/) - Creates and manages the whole character world.
+- [Gimp](https://www.gimp.org/downloads/) - Free tool for editing the graphics.
+- [Google Translate](https://translate.google.co.uk/?hl=en&tab=wT) - Use the speach tool (icon) to convert your script into an MP3 file.
+- [Audacity](http://www.audacityteam.org/) - Use this tool to convert MP3 sound files into the required WAV format for MMDAgent.
+- [Google Sketchup]() - To create 3D Direct X image files ready for use in your models.
+- [.X Plugin for Sketchup]() - Required manual install to give Sketchup the Direct X capability.

 ## 4. MMDAgent Avatar Structure